Give and Gain Comfort During Negotiations

 Current business conditions dictate the levels of sales, inventory, receivables and payables.
 For share sales, if the balance sheet the buyer viewed is not the balance sheet on closing, there can be, and should be, disputes.

 The accepted solution is that all firms are sold without any debt and or current assets.
-On the close, the lawyers / accountant’s remove all debt from the final transaction price and add all current assets.
+On the close, the lawyers / accountant’s remove all debt from the final handshake price and add all current assets.

 It should never be a big surprise since the seller should be able to press a button on his computer at least once a week to get a new value for debt and current assets.

 Sometimes, the accountants will propose another solution to minimize taxes with both the buyer and seller splitting the tax savings.